 Through different web-based and communication tools MetabERN disseminates information on new and on-going research projects and, if applicable, clinical trials to enable provider participation and patient recruitment across the EU.

-MetabERN acts as a source of information for rare or low prevalence and complex diseases for patients and families MetabERN will create capacity among patient groups through dedicated capacity-building activities and will contribute to their empowerment by systematically involving them in the decision-making process.
+MetabERN acts as a source of information for rare or low prevalence and complex disease patients and families.
+MetabERN will create, with patient groups, dedicated capacity-building activities and will contribute to their empowerment by systematically involving them in the decision-making process.